Symbolic link

 In computing, a symbolic link (a.k.a. symlink or soft link) is a special computer file that refers to another file or directory by storing a path to it, thus providing an alternative access path without duplicating the target's content.
 Apps that use operating system services may treat a symbolic link like other files or directories, and would not know that it is a symbolic link unless they investigate its nature.
-A symbolic link could break if its target is moved or deleted.
+A symbolic link will break if its target is moved or deleted.

 Symbolic links are supported in Unix-like operating systems and Microsoft Windows, although they impose varying limitations on them.
 Alternatives to symbolic links include hard links, shortcut files, and Windows shell objects.